musiimentakim/NDEngage/README.md

 # INtroduction
-NDEngage empowers neurodivergent individuals with AI-driven tools for learning, career support, and mental wellness.
+MyInvisibleDiversity empowers neurodivergent individuals with AI-driven tools for learning, career support, and mental wellness.
 Our services include secure data collection, AI communication assistants, and data-driven insights.
 Join us in creating a more inclusive future!

-# NDEngage Platform
+# MyInvisibleDiversity Platform

-NDEngage is a comprehensive platform designed to support neurodivergent individuals in professional and educational spaces.
+MyInvisibleDiversity is a comprehensive platform designed to support neurodivergent individuals in professional and educational spaces.
 Built with HTML, CSS, JavaScript, and PHP, our platform provides personalized learning tools, AI-powered communication assistance, career support, and mental wellness resources.

 ## Features